Susilo Bambang Yudhoyono: Foreign policy

-In February 2005, Washington reinstated Indonesia's eligibility for the International Military Education and Training program in order to upgrade the quality of its officer corps.
-In May 2005, the United States removed restrictions on nonlethal defense equipment such as communications and transport systems.
-The latest decision lifts the last remaining barrier, a ban on sale of lethal weaponry and related equipment.
-Still recovering from the Asian financial crisis, the Indonesian government lacks the funds to purchase new armaments but intends to take advantage of the new rules initially to purchase spare parts for its aging fleet of 10 U.S.-supplied F-16 fighters.Invoking these accomplishments at the APEC conference, Yudhoyono argued that Indonesia has proven itself worthy of resumed military engagement with the United States.
-While there, he also spoke with Russian President Vladimir Putin about further defense cooperation with Moscow following Indonesia's 2003 purchase of four Sukhoi warplanes and two MI-35 assault helicopters.
-In addition to its dealings with the United States and Russia, Yudhoyono is considering purchasing weapons from other potential suppliers, which might include several European Union countries, South Korea, India, and China.
+In February 2005, the US government reinstated Indonesia's eligibility for the International Military Education and Training program in order to upgrade the quality of its officer corps.
+In May 2005, it removed restrictions on nonlethal defense equipment such as communications and transport systems.
+This lifted the last remaining barrier, a ban on sale of lethal weaponry and related equipment.
+Still recovering from the Asian financial crisis, the Indonesian government lacked the funds to purchase new armaments but took advantage of the new rules to purchase spare parts for its aging fleet of 10 U.S.-supplied F-16 fighters.
+Invoking these accomplishments at the APEC conference, Yudhoyono argued that Indonesia had proven itself worthy of resumed military engagement with the United States.
+While there, he also spoke with Russian President Vladimir Putin about further defense cooperation with Moscow following the 2003 purchase of four Sukhoi warplanes and two MI-35 assault helicopters.
+In addition to its dealings with the United States and Russia, Yudhoyono considered purchasing weapons from other potential suppliers, which included several European Union countries, South Korea, India, and China.

-Economy
+Aceh Peace Agreement

+During his leadership, President Yudhoyono achieved many important achievements, especially related to domestic stability.
+The Indonesian government succeeded in reaching a peace agreement with the Free Aceh Movement (GAM).
+The memorandum of understanding was signed in Helsinki, Finland, on August 15, 2005.

+The conflict that has been going on for almost thirty years was initially a form of dissatisfaction with the socio-economic inequality that occurred in Aceh, especially during the New Order era.
+Resistance to the New Order government has turned into an armed conflict that has claimed thousands of lives.
+GAM has an army that conducts guerrilla warfare that disrupts national stability.
+Various efforts have been made by the government from time to time, but GAM continues to exist.

+Peace negotiations between GAM and the Indonesian government initially began at the beginning of the reform era but stalled due to misunderstandings between the two parties.
+Then the negotiations were restarted during the Yudhoyono administration, the Indonesian government's chief negotiator, Mr. Awaludin, explained why the peace process in Aceh was successful from his perspective as the Indonesian government's chief negotiator during the Helsinki Agreement.
+The government began the peace negotiations with a clear action plan and reasonable offers, including an amnesty for the Free Aceh Movement (GAM) and a clear and concrete social, political and economic justice program.

+President Yudhoyono succeeded in convincing the military, parliament and the international community to actively participate in monitoring and safeguarding the Aceh peace process, as he had already been actively involved in negotiations since 2000 when he served as Minister of Politics and Security and also important factors, especially the 2004 tsunami disaster, which encouraged both sides to focus more on helping victims than fighting, and international pressure on GAM to enter the negotiations.
+Ultimately, the sincerity of both sides commitment to dialogue proved decisive.